Scientific Advisory Panel

 This centers scientific advisory panel consists of distinguished investigators with relevant expertise in minority aging, disparities and ADRD.
 This panel has been convened to help this center advance the field of ADRD-relevant research, and to participate in the evaluation of the cores and of the center as a whole.

-- Keith E. Whitfield, PhD (Chair) is Provost of Wayne State University.
+- Keith E. Whitfield, PhD (Chair) is Provost of University of Nevada, Las Vegas.
 Previously, he was Vice Provost for Academic Affairs at Duke University, and held appointments as Professor in the Department of Psychology and Neuroscience, Research Professor in the Department of Geriatric Medicine at Duke University Medical Center, and Senior Fellow at the Center for the Study of Aging and Human Development.

 - Sherry L. Willis, PhD is Research Professor of Psychiatry and Behavioral Sciences at the University of Washington.
 She is Co-Director of the Seattle Longitudinal Study with Dr. K. Warner Schaie, founding director.
 She is also a PI on the Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) randomized clinical trial of cognitive training in normal elderly.